 New Jersey Chapter Awards

-The Cookingham Scholarship is an annual $1000 scholarship made possible by an endowment from Russell A. Cookingham, former Director of the New Jersey Division of Fish and Wildlife.
+This scholarship is a $1,000 annual award for undergraduate students made possible by an endowment from Russell A. Cookingham, former Director of the New Jersey Division of Fish and Wildlife.
 It is intended to assist qualified students in the wildlife/fisheries or conservation education/communication field with college and related expenses.
 The Division of Fish & Wildlife and the NJ Chapter of The Wildlife Society partner in the selection and award of the scholarship.
 The application deadline is November 1 each year.
 Details on the application process can be found here.

 2017 Winner: Austin Damminger, a Senior at Paul Smith’s College in Paul Smiths, New York.